aniket0112/hyrbid_automata/README.md

 # hyrbid_automata
-HybridAutomata with Go To Goal, Obstacle Avoidance and Sliding Control for Differentail Drive Robot in ROS Gazebo
+HybridAutomata with Go To Goal, Obstacle Avoidance and Sliding Control for Differentail Drive Robot in ROS Gazebo.